Eswar-h/AtliQ_Excel_Report/README.md

 Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales strategies.
 # Finance Report
-## Profit and Loss (P&L) Reports by Fiscal Year and Months:
+Profit and Loss (P&L) Reports by Fiscal Year and Months..

 Generate Profit and Loss reports categorized by fiscal year and months to evaluate financial performance over different time frames.
 ## Profit and Loss (P&L) Reports by Markets:

 Create Profit and Loss reports categorized by markets to aid in benchmarking against industry peers and previous periods.
 ## Lessons Learned
 Through the completion of this project, I gained valuable insights and developed several skills, both technical and soft skills.
-Here's what I learned:
+Here's what I learned.

 ## Technical Skills
 Data Analysis Techniques: Utilized ETL (Extract, Transform, Load) methodology for processing data efficiently.